Undergraduate Research Opportunities Program: Proposals

 Proposals are prepared by the student applicant and jointly submitted by the student and the faculty advisors.
 UROP funds a variety of projects with grants depending upon the merits of the project.
-At UC Irvine, an individual student may receive up to $1,000 through UROP for projects during the school year, to help pay for supplies and other necessary materials.
-Alternatively, UC Irvine students may also apply for a prestigious summer fellowship, by which they may be awarded as much as $3,000 per project, which is meant to reward them for their time and efforts.
+At University of California, Irvine, an individual student may receive up to $1,000 through UROP for projects during the school year, to help pay for supplies and other necessary materials.
+Alternatively, University of California, Irvine students may also apply for a prestigious summer fellowship, by which they may be awarded as much as $3,000 per project, which is meant to reward them for their time and efforts.
 Higher amounts may be awarded for group projects.
 The UROP Faculty Advisory Board reviews proposals and decides whether the project merits funding.
 The UROP Faculty Advisory Board also makes the funding recommendations.

 Completion and submission

 Upon completion of the year-long research project, students are expected to present their findings at the school's research symposium.
 Although not a requirement, some students may submit their written reports (ranging from 15-25 pages) to the faculty committee in order to be considered for publication in the university's research journals.
 Publication in the UROP undergraduate research journal is known to be extremely competitive.
 In many cases, students are asked to submit numerous drafts to the faculty committee for review, only to find out that their papers are later denied publication.
-In the past, a mere 5% of all submissions were accepted for publication in the UC Irvine and MIT journals.
+In the past, a mere 5% of all submissions were accepted for publication in the University of California, Irvine and Massachusetts Institute of Technology journals.